This procedure starts from the presumption that you previously created a process.

 Make sure that runtimes matching the job type are allocated to the associated machine template.
 Only connected host machines associated with the active folder are displayed.

 - In the Arguments tab, provide input arguments for the selected process.
 This tab is automatically populated with all the input arguments accepted by the selected process, and the corresponding values inherited from the package.

 - Click Start.
 The Start Job window closes and, if there are available runtimes on the currently active folder, the job starts on a Robot according to the settings you made.
 The status of the job is displayed in real-time on the Jobs page.

 Click the corresponding More Actions button, and then Stop.
 The automation project is executed until it finds a Should Stop activity.
 During this time, the job is in the Stopping state.
 If the activity is encountered, the execution is stopped, and the job's final status is Successful.
 If a Should Stop activity is not found, the job execution does not stop until it reaches the end of the project.
 The final status, in this case, is Successful as well.

-A job started from the Jobs page can be stopped from the Jobs page only.
+A job started from Orchestrator can be stopped only from Orchestrator, from the Jobs page.